afinemax/afinemax/README.md

 My name is Max Fine.
 I'm a graduate student studying Physics & Astrophysics at the University of Amsterdam.
 I earned my undergraduate degree from the University of Toronto (with Honors)  in Canada!
 I am originally from St. Augustine, Florida.
 I'm passionate about exploring the unknown, improving our understanding of the cosmos, and adding to the collective knowledge of humankind.
 I believe that science has the power to change the world and I'm eager to contribute to that change in any way I can.<br>

-I am Highly proficient in Linux, git, data analysis, Bayesian Analysis and fluent in Python programming, specializing in packages such as numpy, scipy, matplotlib, pytorch, pandas, RM-TOOLS, and astropy.
-I am skilled in data analysis, time-series analysis, algorithm development, and scientific computing.
+I am highly skilled in Linux, Git, Github, Bash, C++ and fluent in Python programming, specializing in packages such as Numpy, Scipy, Matplotlib, Pytorch, Tensorflow, Pandas, RM-TOOLS, and Astropy.
+I am skilled in data analysis, time-series analysis, Bayesian analysis, algorithm development, and scientific computing.
 I have contributed significantly to the open-source scientific Python package RM-TOOLS, resulting in a published scientific paper.
+I am additionally experienced in:  SQL, AWS, Kubernetes, Docker, Cloud Computing, and Big Data.

 While I currently live in the Netherlands, I hold dual citizenship in the USA and Canada, which enables me to work & live in both countries.
 As a UofT graduate, I additionally qualify for the High Potential Individual visa (UK work visa).